Clinical UM Guideline

 |Subject:||Electrical Nerve Stimulation, Transcutaneous, Percutaneous|

+This document addresses transcutaneous electrical nerve stimulation (TENS) and percutaneous electrical nerve stimulation (PENS).
 Electrical stimulation is a method used to treat pain through electrodes placed on or just beneath the skin that send small electrical impulses to underlying sensory nerve fibers to modify pain perception.
-It is theorized that electrical stimulation of the nerve fibers close to a segment of the spinal cord blocks the pain signals from reaching the brain or that electrical stimulation reduces inflammation, swelling and relaxes muscle fibers by releasing endorphins in the brain which act like analgesics.
-Transcutaneous electrical nerve stimulation (TENS) and percutaneous electrical nerve stimulation (PENS) are considered in this document.
+It is theorized that electrical stimulation of the nerve fibers, applied near the segment of the spinal cord, blocks pain signals from reaching the brain.
+Electrical stimulation is also theorized to reduce inflammation and swelling, and relaxes muscle fibers by releasing endorphins in the brain, which act like analgesics.
+The use of acupuncture with electrical stimulation is not addressed in this document.

 Note: Please see the following related document(s) for additional information: